vrchatapi/vrchatapi.github.io/docs/AvatarAPI/GetByID.md

-featured | boolean | is the avatar featured (not used in-game) unityPackage | array of `UnityPackage` | The unity packages unityPackageUpdated | boolean | unknown unityPackageURL | string | Full unitypackage that can be used in unity as is (.unitypackage)
+featured | boolean | is the avatar featured (not used in-game) unityPackage | array of `UnityPackage` | The unity packages unityPackageUpdated | boolean | unknown unityPackageURL | string | Full unitypackage that can be used in unity as is (.unitypackage).
+If the avatar is not yours then it will just be empty.

 ### UnityPackage